arbyste/jp-mining-note/docs/docs/setupother.md

 ---

-# Yomichan Appearance
+# Yomitan Appearance
-If you want to follow my exact Yomichan popup appearance:
+If you want to follow my exact Yomitan popup appearance:

-* Go to (Yomichan settings) →  `Popup Appearance`.
+* Go to (Yomitan settings) →  `Popup Appearance`.
 * Set `Compact glossaries` to ON.
 * Set `Compact tags` to OFF.

-There are also plenty of css customizations for Yomichan listed out in the [JP Resources page](jpresources.md){:target="_blank"}.
+There are also plenty of css customizations for Yomitan listed out in the [JP Resources page](jpresources.md){:target="_blank"}.

 ---